-We have all the information you need about public and private dentists clinics that provide fillings in Ireland.
+We have all the information you need about public and private Dental Clinics that provide fillings in Ireland.
 Compare all the dentists and contact the dentist in Ireland who's right for you.

 Dental cavity solutions

 Dental fillings are used to make small repairs to teeth that have been damaged due to tooth decay or fracture.
 They are normally relatively simple and inexpensive.
 For this reason very few (if any) people travel abroad for fillings.

 However, fillings are often necessary as part of larger work, or the dentist may discover they are necessary and it often make sense to get fillings done at the same time as other work.

 A filling is simply a material that is placed into a cavity in a tooth.
 The filling helps to protect against further decay and strengthens the tooth.

 - There is minor decay or a tooth

 - You have a small fracture in a tooth

 - If you have a metal/amalgam filling that you want replaced with more natural looking filling

 - Composite filling are often used for purely cosmetic purposes in cosmetic bonding